ZephArvanitis/zola-site/content/posts/2018-09-19-seasonal-statistics-summer-2018-by-the-numbers.md

 #### Finances

 Alright, fair warning: I'm about to talk about money.
-If you're uncomfortable with that in any way, skip to the [rest of the post](#safe-to-read) and _stop reading now._ I'll write a little filler and then stick in some blank lines so nothing hits you in the face.
+If you're uncomfortable with that in any way, skip to the [rest of the post](#seasonal-statistics-in-sum) and _stop reading now._ I'll write a little filler and then stick in some blank lines so nothing hits you in the face.
 Have a nice day!

+<div style="padding:100% 0">&nbsp;</div>

 First, income!